p2r3/ppmod/README.md

   // We wrap it in async() to make it more comfortable to use asynchronous functions inline ppmod.onauto(async(function () {

-    // Provides us with additional player info, like eye position and angles local pplayer = ppmod.player(GetPlayer());
+    // Retrieve additional player info, like eye position and angles local pplayer = ppmod.player(GetPlayer());
     yield pplayer.init();